fabaindaiz/spellsolver/README.md

 - uvicorn (for webapi.py)

 ### TODO
+- Look for possible optimizations for the spellsolver algorithm
-- Add some heuristics to reduce the load and query time of double swap
+- Add some heuristics to reduce the load and query time of double swap mode

 ## instructions for use